allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 - Spot-check `01-plan/inventory/required-objects.csv`, including the NPY/metadata
   pairings, sizes, and paths for large or unusual categories.
-- In **Materialization execution**, review the worker-disk distribution, categories split across workers, and the concrete execution units.
+- In **Materialization execution**, review the worker-disk distribution, categories requiring multiple execution units, and the concrete units.
 - Inspect `01-plan/execution/config-index.csv`.
 Confirm every unit is within the working-set budget and every destination is correct and unique.
 - Confirm the worker temporary path has more usable space than the largest